moritz-hl/sylowftl/README.md

 The proof is divided into eight files:

 - **01basicgrptheory.ftl**
-> Introduction of groups, subgroups and cosets
+&ensp;Introduction of groups, subgroups and cosets
 - **02numbers.ftl**
 Axiomatic introduction of natural numbers and integers.
 - **03cards.ftl**